 TRS contribution rates for both employers and employees are not actuarially determined but are legally established by the State Legislature.
-Contributions by employees were 7.7 percent of gross earnings for both 2018 and 2017, and 7.2 percent of gross earnings for 2016.
-Depending upon the source of funding for the employee's compensation, the State or the System contributes a percentage of participant salaries totaling 6.8 percent of annual compensation for 2018, 2017 and 2016.
-The System's actual contributions excluding the State match to TRS previously reported for the years ended August 31, 2018, 2017 and 2016 were \$282,808,370, \$262,734,718, and \$262,370,366, respectively.
+Contributions by employees were 7.7 percent of gross earnings for 2019, 2018 and 2017.
+Depending upon the source of funding for the employee's compensation, the State or the System contributes a percentage of participant salaries totaling 6.8 percent of annual compensation for 2019, 2018 and 2017.
+The System's actual contributions excluding the State match to TRS previously reported for the years ended August 31, 2019, 2018 and 2017 were \$302,294,698, \$282,808,370, and \$262,734,718, respectively.

 The total pension liability is determined by an annual actuarial valuation.
-The tables below present the actuarial methods and assumptions used to measure the total pension liability as of the August 31, 2017 and August 31, 2016 measurement dates.
+The tables below present the actuarial methods and assumptions used to measure the total pension liability as of the August 31, 2018 and August 31, 2017 measurement dates.